ESMValGroup/ESMValTool_Tutorial/_episodes/09-cmorization.md

 {: .challenge}

 If the variable you are interested in is not available in the standard CMOR tables, you need to write a custom CMOR table entry for the variable.
-Don't worry!
-It sounds more complicated than it is!
 Examples of custom CMOR table entries are for example the standard error of a specific variable.
 For our variable "gpp" there is indeed no CMOR definition for the standard error, therefore "gppStderr" was defined in the custom CMOR table [here](https://github.com/ESMValGroup/ESMValCore/tree/master/esmvalcore/cmor/tables/custom), as ``CMOR_gppStderr.dat``.